 The US-based “PowerShell and DevOps Global Summit” sold out in record time this year, and the European “PowerShell Conference EU” (psconf.eu) is filling quickly.
 Both take place in April 2018.
 If they are new to you, then it’s probably because they are community-organized events, without a profit intention and with no huge marketing budget.
-While it’s too late for the US summit this year, psconf.eu still has capacity.
+That being said there is work being done to try to expand said marketing budget in the near future.

 As a co-organizer of psconf.eu, I’d like to walk you through this year’s event and some of its ideas.
 Here is the official AfterMovie from PSConfEU 2017.

 Psconf.eu takes place this year April 17-20, in Hanover, Germany.
 The full agenda and last-minute information are available at www.psconf.eu.

 There is no doubt that PowerShell is an essential skill set for modern administrators, and it has always evolved.
 When you look at the PowerShell ecosystem in the past 12 months, though, you’ll see an unprecedented pile of changes, some of which are transformative and even disruptive.

 PowerShell went open-source, PowerShell Core 6 goes cross-platform and reaches out to Linux and macOS, admins are faced with two PowerShell “editions”, and Windows PowerShell is frozen.
 It’s an exciting mix of opportunities (reaching out to Linux/macOS, managing heterogenous environments, using PowerShell in the cloud) and deep desire for guidance (will I have to rewrite scripts with PowerShell Core 6?
 How can I develop code that works in all PowerShell editions?
 How safe is it to continue to rely on Windows PowerShell 5?).